Who are Indigenous Peoples of Nepal?

 Who is Gurung?
 Gurung is one of the 59 indigenous nationalities in Nepal residing on the foothills of Annapurna, Machhapuchre mountain range.
 The name Gurung is derived from the Tibetan…Read More

-Who is Yolmopa/Hyolmo?
-Yolmo also known as Hyolmo are one of the 59 indigenous peoples recognized by Nepal government, residing in the Helambu region.
+Who is Hyolmo?
+Hyolmo is one of the 59 indigenous peoples recognized by Nepal government, residing in the Helambu region.
 They famously call themselves Yolmopa or Hyolmo.
 They have been residing…Read More

 Who is Jirel?
 Jirel are one of the 59 indigenous peoples in Nepal.
 They are the original inhabitants of Jiri and its adjoining villages in Dolkha district, the…Read More